Colleagues chatting in a boardroom

 3. We're committed to inclusive recruitment practices, ensuring that we hire fairly and transparently.
 We focus on having diverse interview shortlists and panels, making certain that all job adverts use inclusive language to attract the best talent.

-4. We’re in the process of reviewing and upgrading some of our family-friendly policies, including the introduction of a menopause policy to support female colleagues through a critical stage in their lives.
+4. We continue to review and upgrade our family-friendly policies to make sure we support female colleagues through every critical stage in their lives.

 Our other reports